debops/debops/docs/debops-playbooks/guides/linux-containers.rst

 **Your host must be Debian based.**

-Debian stable and oldstable are supported by debops, as well as the two latest LTS releases of Ubuntu.
-However the main focus will always be towards the latest stable/LTS release.
-So if you plan on setting up a new machine, always use the latest release.
+Debian stable and oldstable are supported by DebOps, as well as the two latest LTS releases of Ubuntu.
+However the main focus will always be towards the latest Debian Stable followed by the latest Ubuntu LTS release.
+So if you plan on setting up a new machine, always use the latest OS release.

 If you're using a Mac or a different Linux distro then you'll want to setup a virtual machine to act as the container host.
 You can do this with